anjalie-kini/KeyMathPy/CONTRIBUTING.md

 * Ensure tests work.
 * Create a Pull Request against the [**dev**] branch of KeyMathPy.

 Still interested?
-Then you should take a peek at the [developer documentation] to get more details.
+Then you should take a peek at the README.md to get more details.